1978 Indianapolis 500: Practice

-The first weekend of time trials was scheduled for May 13–14.
-Rain washed out the entire first weekend, and pole qualifying was moved to Saturday May 20.

-The rainout complicated the schedule for Mario Andretti.
+The rainout of time trials complicated the schedule for Mario Andretti.
 He was forced to leave the track and fly to Zolder for the Grand Prix of Belgium.
 Arrangements were being made for another driver to qualify the car for him, and he would return to the cockpit for race day.
 With no track activity possible at Indy for Sunday, A. J. Foyt flew to Talladega and finished third in the NASCAR Winston 500.